-There is no reliable evidence that interventions in the alcohol server setting are effective in reducing injury.
-Lack of compliance with interventions seems to be a particular problem; hence mandated interventions or those with associated incentives for compliance, may be more likely to show an effect.
+There is insufficient evidence from randomised controlled trials and well conducted non-randomised studies to determine the effect of interventions in the alcohol server setting on injuries.
+Lack of compliance with the interventions seems to be a particular problem; hence mandated interventions or other incentives to improve compliance may be more likely to show an effect.